Curators' Choice: Agriculture & the Environment

 Spreading manure to rejuvenate the soil is one of the most important, but least popular jobs on the farm.
 Mechanical manure spreaders made an awful job slightly less so.
 This circa 1905 International Harvester Manure Spreader No. 3 is a very rare survivor and an excellent example of the prevailing manure spreader design of the early 1900s.

-This is the first commercially successful no-till or minimum tillage planter introduced by Deere and Company in 1978.
-Rolling disks open a furrow, or trough, for a seed, and another set of rolling disks close the furrow.
-Conservation tillage saves topsoil from wind and water erosion, but farmers usually apply more herbicide, and use additional fossil fuel while cultivating.
+Deere and Company introduced their first commercially successful no-till or minimum tillage planter in 1978.
+Rolling disks open a furrow for a seed, and another set of rolling disks cover the seed.
+Conservation tillage reduces wind and water erosion, but no-till does not mean no chemicals.
+Farmers may apply commercial fertilizers, herbicides to control weeds, and insecticides to control pests.

 By 1900, cotton production had depleted Southern soils, so George Washington Carver (1864-1943) developed nutritious crops like peanuts that nurtured the soil and could be sold to make industrial products.
 He used this microscope in his laboratory at the Tuskegee Institute in Alabama.